The dogma of Mary’s perpetual virginity says that she remained a virgin till the end of her life. The Catechism explains:

-Yes some of the Reformers held to this heresy, but Protestants do not base their beliefs “on the consent of the Reformers” neither do we hold them as infallible.
+Yes, some of the Reformers held to this heresy, but Protestants don’t base their beliefs “on the consent of the Reformers” neither do we hold them as infallible.
 The perpetual virginity doctrine wasn’t taught until about 5 centuries after Christ and it was not until the Lateran Council (649 A.D.) that it became an official belief.

 10. The legend that Joseph had other children from a previous marriage is self-refuting.
 If Jesus wasn’t the firstborn of Joseph, he would never had been the legal stepfather of Jesus and His ancestry would have not have been traced through Joseph (Mt.
 1:16).
 If Joseph had children before Jesus was born, then He couldn’t be the legal heir to David’s throne, which went by law to the firstborn.